It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 or blood?
 How about, losing a shoe in the struggle?

 It doesn't have to be a shoe.
-It could be a hat, or a pair of glasses.
+It could be a hat, a pair of glasses or any kind of small article of clothing.
 Even getting hair mussed up for a character whose hair is normally well-kept

 is a visual reminder of danger.
 Anything that's G-rated, but noticeable.
 A missing shoe is certainly noticeable, and even a missing hat on a character who's known for always wearing one gets the point across visually.